Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 This page is part of multiple pages about robot configuration and usage.
 Please choose the [robot tag](https://docs.duet3d.com/t/robot) to see an overview.

 The kinematics is developed for Duet3Ds RepRapFirmware and will be included in 3.5.
 The **robot firmware is currently in development**.

+> I've currently removed the github repository to transfer it all to a new fork.
+It will be available soon again.
+>
+{.is-info}

 The robot is dicussed in the Duet forum at: [robot thread](https://forum.duet3d.com/topic/17421/robotic-kinematics/285) and in a few additional forum threads about robot prototypes.